MCCQE Part I Study Guide for IMGs | B&Y Advisors Canada

 An unsuccessful attempt does not define your future as a physician in Canada.
 Many internationally trained doctors require more than one attempt as they adjust to a new exam style and healthcare framework.

 The most important next steps include reviewing performance data, refining study strategies, and ensuring future preparation aligns with licensing timelines.
+The MCC’s score report provides discipline-level feedback that makes targeted improvement possible.

 How B&Y Advisors Supports MCCQE Part I Candidates